pramodhgopal/Kaggle_Survey_Analysis/README.md

 # Kaggle Survey Project
-An exploratory analysis of the Kaggle survey data from 2020 The analysis will be displayed using some python libraries in Jupyter notebook.
+An exploratory analysis of the Kaggle survey data from 2020.

+The analysis will be displayed using some python libraries in Jupyter notebook (Please take a look at .pynb file for more details).

 The main goals of this project are to
 1. have a high level understanding of the data